Chemical formula: C₂₁H₂₂N₄O₃ Molecular mass: 378.432 g/mol

 The risk for hypotension increases with concomitant use of multiple other antihypertensive medicinal products.
 In these patients, blood pressure monitoring is recommended.

-The risk of hyperkalaemia may increase with the intake of concomitant medications that may increase serum potassium.
+The risk of hyperkalaemia also may increase with the intake of concomitant medications that may increase serum potassium.

 Finerenone should not be given concomitantly with: